HuangJingGitHub/HuangJingGitHub.github.io/_pages/about.md

 I completed my Ph.D. in the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong in Dec.
 2022, under Sam's supervision.
 During my Ph.D. period, I worked as a member of the [Bioinspired Robotics & Medical Technology Group (BMT)](https://biomedirobotics.com/).
 Before that, I obtained my bachelor's degree in mechanical and automotive engineering from Tsinghua University in 2017.

 My research interests mainly lie in robot manipulation, robot vision, and motion and path planning.
-Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions of grasping, contacts, and environmental setups.
+Particularly, my research used to focus on manipulation of deformable objects in unstructured conditions of grasping, contacts, and environments.
+I am now actively exploring techniques that could enable more general deployment of robotics, including fundamental planning methods and robot learning approaches.

 **Professional Service**<br>
 Reviewer: RAL, ICRA, IROS, JMR.